Diego Carioca

-Diego Silva Nascimento Santos (born 6 February 1998), better known as Diego Carioca, is a Brazilian professional footballer who plays as a left winger for Chadormalou Ardakan.
+Diego Silva Nascimento Santos (born 6 February 1998), better known as Diego Carioca, is a Brazilian professional footballer who plays as a left winger for Iraq Stars League club Al-Kahrabaa.

 Career

 On 12 January 2023, Sumgayit announced the signing of Carioca on loan from Kolos Kovalivka until the end of the season.
 On 7 June 2023, Sumgayit confirmed that Carioca had left the club at the end of his contract.